 Once you contact them, take what they say with a grain of salt -- and contact the wives at the local base.
-You can do so at CinCHouse.com by posting on the discussion boards or contacting a family readiness group or spouse club in our Spouse Club Hub web sites.
 They will tell you the real scoop on the base -- things that Department of Defense officials aren't allowed to tell you or simply have wrong.

-* Memorize your husband's Social Security number -- you'll need it constantly for forms.
+* Memorize your spouse's Social Security number -- you'll need it constantly for forms.

 * Get to know the uniforms and rank insignia so you can learn the rank and service of people before you meet them.

 * Learn about base pay and special allowances to understand exactly how much of a paycheck your husband will receive.
 Where you live and what he does directly affects your income.
 His Leave and Earnings Statement (monthly pay stub) should tell you or check with your local finance office.
 Visit our Military Pay Estimator to see how much money your service member should be making given his job and location.